MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-storage.md

 - `secret` - This volume is used to include sensitive data, such as passwords, into pods.
 First, you create a secret using the Kubernetes API.
 When you define your pod or deployment, you can request a specific secret.
 Secrets are only provided to nodes with a scheduled pod that requires it, and the secret is stored in _tmpfs_, and not written to disk.
 When the last pod on a node that requires a secret is deleted, the secret is deleted from the node's tmpfs.
 Secrets are stored within a given namespace and can only be accessed by pods within the same namespace.

 - `configMap` - This volume type is used to inject key-value pair properties into pods, such as application configuration information.
-Rather than defining application configuration information within a container image, you can define it as a Kubernetes resource that can be easily updated and applied to new instances of pods as they are deployed.
+Instead of defining application configuration information within a container image, you can define it as a Kubernetes resource that can be easily updated and applied to new instances of pods as they are deployed.
 Similar to using a secret, you first create a ConfigMap using the Kubernetes API.
 This ConfigMap can then be requested when you define a pod or deployment.
 ConfigMaps are stored within a given namespace and can only be accessed by pods within the same namespace.

 ## Persistent volumes
 Volumes that are defined and created as part of the pod lifecycle only exist until the pod is deleted.
 Pods often expect their storage to remain if a pod is rescheduled on a different host during a maintenance event, especially in StatefulSets.
 A persistent volume is a storage resource created and managed by the Kubernetes API that can exist beyond the lifetime of an individual pod.